seyhunsaral/otree-course/book/apps/apps.md

 Apps
 ==========================

 I am still working on the lecture notes for this part.
-Meanwhile you can access to [our slides by clicking here(https://docs.google.com/presentation/d/1L3UyKD2kBBGpyaIsEKxz6pwK65HUhtNU0nPv1DGZsEo/edit?usp=sharing)
+Meanwhile you can access to [our slides here](https://docs.google.com/presentation/d/1L3UyKD2kBBGpyaIsEKxz6pwK65HUhtNU0nPv1DGZsEo/edit?usp=sharing)